 The most time-consuming part of an MCD calculation is the solution of the system of equations through the conjugate-gradient solver.
 The solver can fail so be aware of warnings concerning convergence in the output.
 A few hints to improve convergence are: a) choose a value of LOWEST that is at least double the number of transitions for which you desire MCD parameters.
 This helps to improve the SOS calculation which provides an initial guess for the conjugate gradient solver.
 The solver is sensitive to the initial guess so changing LOWEST by a small amount may help (or hinder) convergence significantly.
 Keep the previous note in mind when playing with LOWEST however. b) The preconditioned conjugate gradient solver is usually fast but does not converge monotonically to the correct answer.
 The unpreconditioned solver is much slower but tends to converge monotonically.
 If the preconditioned solver fails but leaves a fairly well converged result for the unpreconditioned solver the latter usually converges quickly.
-If the preconditioned solver does not leave a fairly well converged result it may be worth changing the number of iterations it uses since a few iterations earlier or later may provide a much better converged answer. c) The SELECT keyword can be used to work on the remaining transitions for which converged results have not been obtained.
+If the preconditioned solver does not leave a fairly well converged result it may be worth changing the number of iterations it uses since a few iterations earlier or later may provide a much better converged results have not been obtained.